 Frederick Reiken is the author of three novels, most recently Day For Night, which was published to wide acclaim with Reagan Arthur Books of Little, Brown & Co., as well as Little Brown U.K. in Great Britain and Australia.
 Translations have been published in the following languages: Dutch (De Harmonie), French (Grasset), Spanish (Alianza Editorial), and Hebrew (Keter).

-Day for Night was a finalist for the Los Angeles Times Book Prize in fiction and was cited as one of the best books of the year by the Washington Post and the Kansas City Star.
+Day for Night was a finalist for the Los Angeles Times Book Prize in fiction and was cited as one of the best books of the year by the Washington Post.
 London’s Daily Telegraph listed Reiken as a “rising literary star.”